MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

     "Microsoft.CommonDataService.IsProd": "True"
 ```

-# Programming and running the CDS Azure Function
 At this point, you can program against the CDS APIs.
 You can then run and debug your application like you would with any other .NET application.

 From Solution Explorer, open the run.csx file, and add the following using statements: